pjain310/DDL_Project/README.md

 4. Eva/src/query_parser/insert_statement.py: this has the ability to insert queries.
 This was created using the select_statement.py file.

-5. Eva/src/udfs/maskrcnn_object_detector.py: this has the ability to detect objects based on our model.
+5. Eva/src/udfs/maskrcnn_object_detector.py: This has the ability to detect objects based on the model which we trained using a pre-trained maskRCNN model.

 Currently, the following preprocessing operations are supported:
   * Blur